The Encyclopedia of American Songs and Musicals

 "Scarface" , in this time was the Mob

 2 "Scarface ", the movie directed by Howard Hawks is based on a novel published in 1929 whose action takes place in the Chicago underworld, staging the merciless war between gangs of the north and south areas of the city.
-The subject refers to Al Capone's criminal acts (dubbed Scarface owing to a facial scar further to a youth brawl) and of his sidemen in a so obvious way that the release on screens is delayed due not only to some sequences of violence but also because the censorship sees it as an apology for the crime syndicate.
+The subject refers to Al Capone's criminal acts (dubbed Scarface owing to a facial scar further to a youth brawl) and of his sidemen in a so obvious way that the release on screens is delayed due not only to some violent sequences but also because the censorship sees it as an apology for the crime syndicate.
 The star of the movie is indeed the famous Tommy gun, the Thompson submachine-gun and its charger "camembert ", obviously the gangsters' favorite toy of the era.
 Paul Muni is there particularly convincing in the key-role of Carmonte.

 The damaging effects of Prohibition

 Although it had been for decades one of the workhorses of temperance societies, the Prohibition never yelded to the expected results.
 Good feelings in politics do not always produce good effects.
 When in 1919, President Wodrow Wilson ratified the 18th amendment prohibiting the manufacturing, transport and sale of alcohol, he sincerely believed that this wise arrangement would moralize the habits, stop the conjugal violence and build a healthier society.
 He never imagined that he instead promoted organized crime, developed black market, caused the advent of all gas and generate a true social disorder.
 The sale of alcohol made the happiness of bootleggers of all kinds and Canada became despite it the partner of the mob by leaving on its soil proliferate distilleries designed to illegally supply the U.S. market.